 Neem is an evergreen plant native to the Indian subcontinent.
 Neem is used in traditional Indian medicine.
 Neem can also be used in plants to treat various issues like fungus, pests, etc. You can add a few drops of neem oil to water and spray on plants.
 You can also make an antifungal spray by mixing neem leaves powder in water.

 Garlic also has antifungal properties.
 Blend garlic and clove, add one-liter water, and shake well, then strain the liquid and fill into a sprayer.

 Hydrogen peroxide is also one easy ingredient for homemade fungicides for your plant.
 Make a mixture by adding 20 ml hydrogen peroxide in 4 liters of water.
 Spray on the plan.
 However, make sure you are not spraying this mixture too much, otherwise, your plants might burn.
 Hydrogen peroxide is good against many plant diseases including fungi.

 Milk and milk products like curd and buttermilk (fermented) can also be used as an organic fungicide on plants.
 Add one cup of milk or fermented buttermilk with 9 cups of water and spray on water.
 If you are using curd, add half a cup of curd with 10 cups of water.

 Fungal problems in your plant?
 What You can do about this?

-Apart from spraying one of the aforementioned mentioned natural fungicides on your plant, you can also remove affected leaves, flowers or fruits to stop the spreading of the fungus.
-Mulching can stop spreading of the fungus through the soil.
+Apart from spraying one of the aforementioned mentioned natural fungicides on your plant, you can also remove affected leaves, flowers, or fruits to stop the spreading of the fungus.
+Mulching can stop the spreading of the fungus through the soil.